Xuzhou (ancient China): Three Kingdoms period and Jin dynasty

 During the Three Kingdoms period (220–280), Xuzhou was a territory of the state of Cao Wei (220–265), and its capital was moved to Pengcheng (彭城; present-day Xuzhou, Jiangsu).
-The area of Xuzhou shrunk slightly as its southern border with Sun Wu.
+The area of Xuzhou shrank slightly as its southern border with Sun Wu.

-After the fall of the Western Jin (265–316) due to the Wu Hu uprising, the Jin remnants fled to southern China and established the Eastern Jin (317–420).
-To govern the people from northern who relocated in the south of the Huai River, While its area shrunk again.
-Its capital was variable, it moved to Xiapi (下邳; present-day Suining, Jiangsu), Shanyang (山陽; present-day Huai'an District, Jiangsu), Guangling (廣陵; present-day Yangzhou, Jiangsu) and Jingkou (京口; present-day Zhenjiang, Jiangsu) at different stages.
+After the fall of the Western Jin (265–316) due to the Wu Hu uprising, the Jin remnants fled to southern China from the north and established the Eastern Jin (317–420).
+To govern the people from northern who relocated in the south of the Huai River, while its area shrank again.
+Its capital was variable, it moved to Xiapi (下邳; present-day Suining County, Jiangsu), Shanyang (山陽; present-day Huai'an District, Jiangsu), Guangling (廣陵; present-day Yangzhou, Jiangsu) and Jingkou (京口; present-day Zhenjiang, Jiangsu) at different stages.
 Since its capital moved to the south of the Yangtze River, where had never been a part of its area, Xuzhou became a migrated province.